AdityaAmale/AdityaAmale/README.md

 ## 👨‍💻 About Me

 - 🌍 I'm based in India
-- 🎓 I'm a Computer Engineering student
+- 🎓 I'm a Computer Engineer
 - 💻 I'm interested in Power BI, SQL, Excel, and Python
 - 🌱 I'm currently learning Data Analysis & Business Intelligence
 - 📧 You can contact me at **adityaamale50@gmail.com**